joeyipara02/Azure-AD-Project/README.md

 ![Alt Text](https://i.imgur.com/tJZnRrZ.png)

 * **Now we will create a Security Group and add this user to that security group.
-Right click on your domain and select "New" and then "Group"**
+But before we do this lets go over what a security group is.
+A security group allows us to easily manage rights and permissions for a user based on the group they belong to.
+So, if you're added to the Information Technology group, you will have rights and permissions for systems and networks as other IT members.
+Someone in payroll won't have these rights, instead, they will have their own rights and permissions by being added to the 'Payroll' group.
+Click on your domain and select "New" and then "Group".**

 ![Alt Text](https://i.imgur.com/yYjBrMf.png)